MESH-Research/Pilcrow/docs/contributing/README.md

 `lando artisan migrate:fresh --seed`

-`:fresh` clears the database and then runs migrations. `--seed` will run the seeders after migrations complete.
+`:fresh` drops all tables in the database and then runs migrations. `--seed` will run the seeders after migrations complete.

 #### Migrate Only